aabiddanda/aabiddanda.github.io/private/retreat2023.md

 As an optional lunch discussion (pending interest), we can go over the points made in David Stern's excellent post ["How to give a talk"](https://www.howtogiveatalk.com/).
 If you are interested, simply read the post and come to lunch with your favorite bit of advice from that

-[^0]: Copyright 1996 - Kazuki Takahashi
+[^0]: Copyright 1996 - Kazuki Takahashi.
 [^1]: Not that we believe this will be broken, but useful to state up front.
 [^2]: [Exodia](https://yugioh.fandom.com/wiki/Exodia) is an absolutely ironclad metaphor for solidarity in academia and collaboration - each piece individually middling, but together , unstoppable.
 [^3]: This is loosely inspired by previous attempts during group meetings (but with some additional structure).
-If you are looking for inspiration to make your paper choices see [here](https://www.youtube.com/watch?v=9EcjWd-O4jI){:target="_blank"}
+If you are looking for inspiration to make your paper choices see [here](https://www.youtube.com/watch?v=9EcjWd-O4jI){:target="_blank"}.
 [^5]: If there is demand for this sort of activity in the future - it can certainly be a series of meetings down the road.
 [^6]: When in doubt, remember the only rule of the day!